Build a Custom Selector

 8 Total number of items

 hits is an object containing array of items that will be listed in the selector’s dropdown.
-In this last example we’re using the optional icon and iconUrl to provide icons to the items.
+In this last example we’re using the optional icon and iconUrl to provide icons for the items in the response.

 Integration with CountriesNow API